quyuan01/pdf-extract-bench/README.md

 # Introduction
-   PDF-benchmark is a PDF document understanding ability evaluation set for large model data scenarios.
-The total data volume is 1069 PDF files and 46916 pages of PDF, including 11 types of data sets such as textbooks, academic documents, PPT to PDF, and test papers.
-It can provide a reference for PDF document understanding capabilities for large model data developers and tool developers.
+   PDF-benchmark is an end-to-end evaluation set of PDF document comprehension capabilities for large model data scenarios.
+It is human-readable and provides technical difficulty labels for PDF document comprehension at the file granularity.
+The total data volume is 1,069 PDF files and 46,916 pages of PDF, including 11 types of data sets such as textbooks, academic documents, PPT to PDF, and test papers.
+It can provide a reference for PDF document comprehension capability evaluation for large model data developers and tool developers.
    Note: The PDF-benchmark dataset can only be used for non-commercial research purposes.

 # Statistics of PDF-benchmark